uo-ec607/lectures/12-parallel/12-parallel.md

 ### Fault tolerance (error catching, caching, etc.)

 In my experience, the worst thing about parallel computation is that it is very sensitive to failure in any one of its nodes.
 An especially frustrating example is the tendency of parallel functions to ignore/hide critical errors up until the very end when they are supposed to return output. ("Oh, so you encountered a critical error several hours ago, but just decided to continue for fun anyway?
 Thanks!")
-Luckily, all of the defensive programming tools that we practiced in the previous programming lecture --- catching user errors and caching intermediate results --- carry over perfectly to their parallel equivalents.
+Luckily, all of the defensive programming tools that we practiced in the [previous lecture](https://raw.githack.com/uo-ec607/lectures/master/11-funcs-adv/11-funcs-adv.html) --- catching user errors and caching intermediate results --- carry over perfectly to their parallel equivalents.
+Just make sure that you use a persistent cache.

-**Challenge:** Prove this to yourself by running a parallel version of the cached iteration that we [practiced last time](https://raw.githack.com/uo-ec607/lectures/master/11-funcs-adv/11-funcs-adv.html#caching_(memoization)).
-You will need to create the `cache_func()` function first, but then you should be able to run `furrr::future_map_dfr(1:10, cached_func)` and it will automatically return the previously cached results.
+**Challenge:** Prove this to yourself by running a parallel version of the cached iteration that we practiced last time.
+Specifically, you should [recreate](https://raw.githack.com/uo-ec607/lectures/master/11-funcs-adv/11-funcs-adv.html#aside_1:_caching_across_r_sessions) the `mem_square_verbose()` function, which in turn relies on the `mem_square_persistent()` function.^[To clarify: The verbose option simply provides helpful real-time feedback to us.
+However, the underlying persistent cache location --- provided in this case by `mem_square_persistent()` --- is necessary whenever you want to use a memoised function in the futures framework.]
+You should then be able to run `future_map_dfr(1:10, mem_square_verbose)` and it will automatically return the previously cached results.
+After that, try `future_map_dfr(1:24, mem_square_verbose)` and see what happens.

 ### Random number generation

 Random number generation (RNG) can become problematic in parallel computations (whether trying to ensure the same of different RNG across processes).
-R has various safeguards against this and future [automatically handles](https://www.jottr.org/2017/02/19/future-rng/) RNG for you.
+R has various safeguards against this and future [automatically handles](https://www.jottr.org/2017/02/19/future-rng/) RNG via the `future.seed` argument.
+We saw an explicit example of this in example 2 [above](#1)_futureapply).

 ### Parallel regression

 A number of regression packages in R are optimised to run in parallel.
-For example, the superb [lfe package](https://cran.r-project.org/web/packages/lfe/index.html) that we saw a few weeks ago in the lecture on regression analysis will automatically invoke multicore capabilities when fitting high dimensional fixed effects models.^[See [here](https://raw.githack.com/uo-ec607/lectures/master/08-regression/08-regression.html#fixed_effects_with_the_lfe_package).]
-The many Bayesian packages in R are also all capable of --- and, indeed, expected to --- fit regression models by running their MCMC chains in parallel (e.g. [Stan](https://cran.r-project.org/web/packages/rstan/vignettes/rstan.html#running-multiple-chains-in-parallel)).
-Finally, you may be interested in the [partools package](https://cran.r-project.org/web/packages/partools/index.html), which provides convenient aliases for running a variety of statistical models and algorithms in parallel.
+For example, the superb [**fixest**](https://github.com/lrberge/fixest/wiki) and [**lfe**](https://cran.r-project.org/web/packages/lfe/index.html) packages that we saw in the lecture on regression analysis will automatically invoke multicore capabilities when fitting high dimensional fixed effects models.
+The many Bayesian packages in R are also all capable of --- and, indeed, expected to --- fit regression models by running their MCMC chains in parallel (e.g. [**rStan**](https://cran.r-project.org/web/packages/rstan/vignettes/rstan.html#running-multiple-chains-in-parallel)).
+Finally, you may be interested in the [**partools**](https://cran.r-project.org/web/packages/partools/index.html) package, which provides convenient aliases for running a variety of statistical models and algorithms in parallel.

 ### CPUs vs GPUs